Best Mutual Funds for Lumpsum Investments in India

 How to Invest a Lumpsum Amount in Mutual Funds?

-You can easily invest a lumpsum amount in mutual funds by following these steps:
+You can easily invest a lumpsum amount for a one time investment in mutual funds by following these steps:

 Using a Lumpsum Calculator

-A lumpsum calculator estimates how much you need to invest today to reach a future goal and shows potential returns.
+A lumpsum calculator estimates how much you need to invest today in lumpsum best mutual funds to reach a future goal and shows potential returns.

 Formula: